 Some of the specialisations included by Civil Engineering are Transport Engineering, Environmental Engineering, and Geotechnical Engineering.

-During a Bachelor’s or Master’s degree in Civil Engineering, you will learn how to follow construction safety standards as well as building regulations.
+During a Civil Engineering degree, you will learn how to follow construction safety standards as well as building regulations.
 You will learn how to manage building projects, do all the calculations and make adjustments where necessary.
 Other important construction aspects you’ll have to keep in mind are: environmental impact, durability, and using the right construction materials for the projects you will be working on.

 Courses provided by Civil Engineering degrees will challenge your problem-solving abilities.
 You’ll have to tackle problems such as completing your construction project with a limited amount of resources.
 If you want to become a successful civil engineer, you will also need creativity and the ability to adapt to unpredicted changes in your planning.